-Each program brochure contains specifically tailored budget sheets.
-The budget may vary based on term, program option, NC residency status, UNC student status, et cetera.
-The Study Abroad Office and our partners will update budget information for upcoming terms as it becomes available.
+Each program brochure contains specifically tailored budget sheets under the Costs/Scholarships section.
+These budget sheets outline a program’s entire Cost of Attendance (COA).
+The COA may vary based on term, program option, NC residency status, UNC student status, etc. The Study Abroad Office and our partners update budget sheet information for upcoming terms as it becomes available.

 Line items on the budget sheet are sorted into two sections:

-- Cashier Billed Expenses: These are charges applied to your UNC Student Account.
+- Cashier Billed Expenses (billable subtotal): These are charges applied to your UNC Student Account.
 Tuition and Program Fees are not paid to the host institution.
 Each program budget is different and may include some but not all of the following:

 - Study Abroad Fee